mcfreund/seeg-replay/README.md

 # Brainstorm Challenge 2024 Repository

 ## Submission
 The state of our project is summarized [here](https://docs.google.com/document/d/1uzaDUmrcNabS9Y7WW-nJzn2VQ5fxtFguiGgj0gWNvyg/edit?usp=sharing).
 The document is basically a progress report, including details on what we did, how, and why, and our results.
 It also includes information on planned analyses, and our general strategy.
+Since we also have too many figures to be reasonably putting on github and constantly remaking when we re-analyze things, you can see some of what we have plot-wise there too.

 ## Repository Structure
 Plotted data and analyses are in:
 ```
 './figs/behavior'            : Analysis of subjects behavioral data
 './figs/channels'            : Channel locations and coverage for each subject
-'./figs/neural'              : Model-free neural data analysis
-'./figs/raw'                 : Preprocessing and data-file agglomeration analyses
 ```

 Behavioral data processing files are: